edmeehan/edmeehan-dev-astro/README.md

 - [ ] faqs

 ## Content Blocks
+Primary layout components similar to Shopify sections.
+These blocks stack vertically to make up a page.

 | Name | Path | Details | BS |
 | --- | --- | --- | --- |
 | [Splash Hero](src/components/hero/splash/) | hero/splash | Above the fold content with a text area and an image. | ✔ |